Larneyy/Larneyy/README.md

 - 👋 Hi, I’m @Larney
 - 👀 I’m interested in ...
-Cryptocurrency and Tech
+Cryptocurrencies and Blockchain Tech
 - 🌱 I’m currently learning ...
-JavaScript
+Rust and Leo
-- 💞️ I’m looking to collaborate on ...
-Satellite Communication and Digital Marketing
+- 💞️ I’m looking to collaborate on ... smart contract building and deploying
 - 📫 How to reach me ... enonkan4@gmail.com

 <!---